ljsinclair/featurebase-docs/docs/community/old-setup/old-getting-started.md

 ---
-id: getting-started
-title: Getting Started With FeatureBase
+title: Community Getting started
-sidebar_label: Getting Started With FeatureBase
+layout: default
+parent: Community setup
+grand_parent: Community
 ---

+# Getting Started With FeatureBase

 FeatureBase supports multiple interfaces for querying and [ingestion](/community/community-data-ingestion/ingesters).
 For this tutorial, we shall use the `csv-ingester` to insert data and both the web-UI and Postgres interface (via psql) to get familiar with querying FeatureBase.
 Ultimately you'll probably want to interact with FeatureBase through a [client library](/community/query-data/python-library).